 Bus routes include: 21, 43, 55, 76, 135, 141, 205, 243, 394

-Walking from City Road: Turn right at The Shepherdess Café into Shepherdess Walk, then immediately right again into the alley just before The Eagle pub.
+Walking from City Road: Turn right at The Shepherdess Café into Shepherdess Walk, then immediately right again into Shepherdess Place, the cobbled street next to The Eagle pub.
 Walk along with the brick wall on your left side until you reach a black security gate straight in front of you.
 There is an intercom on the left-hand side of the gate.
 Press the buzzer for 50.
 Once you are through the gates continue ahead and then turn left down a couple of steps to the metal doors…you will see a sign for Carreducker by the door.
 Press the buzzer for 50 again.